RichmondGame/GallerySlideShow/README.md

 IMPORTANT: Right click anywhere on the white space (Not on a file.
 The registry key we made won't add our Slideshow option to the menu if you right clicked on a file)<br>
 In Windows 11, click "More Options"<br>
 Click on "Slideshow"<br>

+<h1>Known Bugs</h1><br>
+I'm using java.util.prefs.Preferences to save some settings.
+Such as the interval speed and if images are random.
+Preferences store these settings in the windows registry.
+If you see any errors in the command window that have something to the effect of failing to create registry keys.
+It's not an issue.
+Your settings just won't be saved the next time you open the app again.